pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 to access the methods/properties of a class.
 In addition, the Python `__repr__`, `__str__`, `__dir__` and `__doc__` methods are also overloaded
 to provide a description of the object, its methods and help text (except that the Matlab help system is not accessible in a compiled application).
 This wrapper is needed because any new-style (defined by `classdef`) Matlab object returned by `call_method` and its wrappers is opaque to Python and cannot be handled by purely Python functions.

 Old-style Matlab objects are treated as plain `struct`s and are automatically converted to Python `dict`s, losing any connection with the methods defined in their `@` folders.
 To overcome this, `pyHorace` includes a [`thinwrapper`](https://github.com/mducle/hugo/blob/master/src/thinwrapper.m) class which wraps an old style class.
-Whenever an old-style class (or [struct with an old style member](https://github.com/mducle/hugo/blob/master/src/has_thin_members.m)) is returned by a Matlab function to Python, [`call_method`](https://github.com/mducle/hugo/blob/master/src/call_method.m#L115) instead [wraps](https://github.com/mducle/hugo/blob/master/src/wrap_obj.m) it (recursively) by storing the actual old-style object in the Matlab base namespace and returning to Python a `thinwrapper` (new-style) object.
+Whenever an old-style class (or [struct with an old style member](https://github.com/mducle/hugo/blob/master/src/has_thin_members.m)) is returned by a Matlab function to Python, [`call_method`](https://github.com/mducle/hugo/blob/master/src/call_method.m#L115) instead [wraps](https://github.com/mducle/hugo/blob/master/src/wrap_obj.m) it by storing the actual old-style object in the Matlab base namespace and returning to Python a `thinwrapper` (new-style) object.
 The only property of this object is the string name of the actual (old-style) object in the base namespace.
 This is used by [Python side wrappers](https://github.com/mducle/hugo/blob/master/pyHorace/MatlabProxyObject.py#L79)